sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

     1. Extract data from the event (severity, timestamp, description) and push data to the STATE_DB table using timestamp and date as a key
     2. Report the event to gNMI server using the event collect mechanism
 4. CLI commands shall be provided to display or clear all the ASIC/SDK health events in the STATE_DB
-5. A CLI command shall be provided for a customer to suppress a certain type of ASIC/SDK health event on a certain severity.
+5. A CLI command shall be provided for a customer
+    1. to suppress a certain type of ASIC/SDK health event on a certain severity.
+    2. to eliminate old ASIC/SDK health events in the database in order to avoid consuming too much resource.
 6. ASIC/SDK health events should be collected in `show techsupport` as an independent file in `dump`.

 ### Architecture Design